 What would happen to a company’s business plan or board of directors if, say, the Chairman of the Board decided to take a rocket ship into space?
 Or, a board member faced a health concern that changed everything?

-A recent NPR segment, Corporate Boards Find It Difficult To Limit Executives’ Risk-Taking Hobbies, highlighted these questions and the critical need for corporate boards to plan for inevitable, albeit unpredictable, change.
+An NPR segment, Corporate Boards Find It Difficult To Limit Executives’ Risk-Taking Hobbies, highlighted these questions and the critical need for corporate boards to plan for inevitable, albeit unpredictable, change.
 While succession planning isn’t going to grab any juicy headlines, it is the tried and true method for mapping the long-term viability of a company.

 So how does your organization get started on this journey?
 Here’s a hint – You don’t have to touch the edge of space to get going.
 Here are the three big things corporate boards need to do about succession planning right now.